-To read the Sector Protection Register, the $\overline{\text{CS}}$ pin must first be asserted.
+To read the sector protection register, the $\overline{\text{CS}}$ pin must first be asserted.
 Once the $\overline{\text{CS}}$ pin has been asserted, an opcode of 32H and three dummy bytes must be clocked in via the SI pin.
-After the last bit of the opcode and dummy bytes have been clocked in, any additional clock pulses on the SCK pins will result in data for the content of the Sector Protection Register being output on the SO pin.
-The first byte corresponds to sector 0 (0a, 0b), the second byte corresponds to sector 1 and the last byte (byte 16) corresponds to sector 15.
-Once the last byte of the Sector Protection Register has been clocked out, any additional clock pulses will result in undefined data being output on the SO pin.
-The $\overline{\text{CS}}$ must be deasserted to terminate the Read Sector Protection Register operation and put the output into a high-impedance state.
+After the last bit of the opcode and dummy bytes has been clocked in, any additional clock pulses on the SCK pins will result in data for the content of the sector protection register being output on the SO pin.
+The first byte corresponds to sector 0 (0a, 0b), the second byte corresponds to sector 1, and the last byte (byte 64) corresponds to sector 63.
+Once the last byte of the sector protection register has been clocked out, any additional clock pulses will result in undefined data being output on the SO pin.
+The $\overline{\text{CS}}$ pin must be deasserted to terminate the read sector protection register operation and put the output into a high-impedance state.

-Table 9-6.
+Table 7-6.
 Read Sector Protection Register Command

-Command Byte 1 Byte 2 Byte 3 Byte 4 Read Sector Protection Register 32H xxH xxH xxH
+Command Byte 1 Byte 2 Byte 3 Byte 4 Read sector protection register 32H xxH xxH xxH

-Note: xx = Dummy Byte
+Note: xx = Dummy byte

-Figure 9-4.
+Figure 7-4.
 Read Sector Protection Register

-9.1.4 Various Aspects About the Sector Protection Register
+7.1.4 Various Aspects About the Sector Protection Register

-The Sector Protection Register is subject to a limit of 10,000 erase/program cycles.
-Users are encouraged to carefully evaluate the number of times the Sector Protection Register will be modified during the course of the applications' life cycle.
-If the application requires that the Sector Protection Register be modified more than the specified limit of 10,000 cycles because the application needs to temporarily unprotect individual sectors (sector protection remains enabled while the Sector Protection Register is reprogrammed), then the application will need to limit this practice.
-Instead, a combination of temporarily unprotecting individual sectors along with disabling sector protection completely will need to be implemented by the application to ensure that the limit of 10,000 cycles is not exceeded.
+The sector protection register is subject to a limit of 10,000 erase/program cycles.
+Users are encouraged to carefully evaluate the number of times the sector protection register will be modified during the course of the application's life cycle.
+If the application requires the sector protection register to be modified more than the specified limit of 10,000 cycles because the application needs to temporarily unprotect individual sectors (sector protection remains enabled while the sector protection register is reprogrammed), then the application will need to limit this practice.
+Instead, a combination of temporarily unprotecting individual sectors, along with disabling sector protection completely, will need to be implemented by the application to ensure that the limit of 10,000 cycles is not exceeded.

-Security Features
+8. Security Features

-10.1 Sector Lockdown
+8.1 Sector Lockdown

-The device incorporates a Sector Lockdown mechanism that allows each individual sector to be permanently locked so that it becomes read only.
+The device incorporates a sector lockdown mechanism that allows each individual sector to be permanently locked so that it becomes read only.
 This is useful for applications that require the ability to permanently protect a number of sectors against malicious attempts at altering program code or security information.
 Once a sector is locked down, it can never be erased or programmed, and it can never be unlocked.

-To issue the Sector Lockdown command, the $\overline{\text{CS}}$ pin must first be asserted as it would be for any other command.
-Once the $\overline{\text{CS}}$ pin has been asserted, the appropriate 4-byte opcode sequence must be clocked into the device in the correct order.
-The 4-byte opcode sequence must start with 3DH and be followed by 2AH, 7FH, and 30H.
-After the last byte of the command sequence has been clocked in, then three address bytes specifying any address within the sector to be locked down must be clocked into the device.
-After the last address bit has been clocked in, the $\overline{\text{CS}}$ pin must then be deasserted to initiate the internally self-timed lockdown sequence.
+To issue the sector lockdown command, the $\overline{\text{CS}}$ pin must first be asserted, as it would be for any other command.
+Once the $\overline{\text{CS}}$ pin has been asserted, the appropriate four-byte opcode sequence must be clocked into the device in the correct order.
+The four-byte opcode sequence must start with 3DH, and be followed by 2AH, 7FH, and 30H.
+After the last byte of the command sequence has been clocked in, three address bytes specifying any address within the sector to be locked down must be clocked into the device.
+After the last address bit has been clocked in, the $\overline{\text{CS}}$ pin must be deasserted to initiate the internally self-timed lockdown sequence.